 Why do I write this blog?

 This article was first written in July 2009.
 It remained in draft form for a while and I published an edited version during the Covid pandemic.
-I have updated it since.
+I have updated it several times since.

 Like many of us I ponder questions that keep resurfacing in my mind.